endericos/ml-challenge/README.md

 - **Kubernetes testing**: a basic gateway and a list of manifests (i.e. `configmap.yaml`, `deployment.yaml`, `service.yaml` `ingress.yaml`) on my local minikube / or development cluster.
 - **Extensive Unit & Performance tests**: The most important test in the suite needs a quick fixing, but left due to time-constraint.
 - **Code Profiling**: using `pyinstrument` and `FastAPI.middleware` decorator to register a profiling middleware to our service.
 A good write-up on the topic [here](https://blog.balthazar-rouberol.com/how-to-profile-a-fastapi-asynchronous-request).
-- **Metrics API**: assuming only for applications API metrics (i.e. Request Per Minute, Average and Max Latency, Errors per Minute), but these can also be considered
+- **Metrics API**: assuming only for applications API metrics (i.e. Request Per Minute, Average and Max Latency, Errors per Minute), but some of these can also be considered
   - Infrastructure API Metrics: (i.e. uptime, CPU util, memory util)
   - API Product metrics: (i.e. usage growth, unique API consumers, top customers by API usage, API retention, TTFHW, API calls per business transaction) can also be considered.
-  - A good starting point can be [PyTorch Metrics API](https://pytorch.org/serve/metrics_api.html).
+  - A good starting point: [PyTorch Metrics API](https://pytorch.org/serve/metrics_api.html).